PythonRSAS/pythonrsas.github.io/_posts/2022-06-19-1-If-Can-Make-Non-decreasing-Array copy.md

 * Input: nums = [4,2,1]
 * Output: false

-# My simple brute force
+# My simple brute force approach

 The idea is that if left is larger than right, then let left=right.
 This smoothes the bump.
 Iterate through the input array, if having to do this more than once, then return False else True.